Why mid-size businesses struggle with marketing It’s 2021, and despite almost every form of digital and traditional marketing being widely…

 If you’re a writer/internet marketer who builds mailing lists, it’s really quite simple.

 - Make sure you have permission to use the data you hold from every single recipient.
 If you’re buying mailing lists there’s a better than good chance the list is not GDPR compliant.
+Most data brokers will tell you their data is GDPR compliant, but they typically take a cross-section of positive-result test data and extrapolate it.

 - Keep no local backup copies of your mailing on any device.